blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 to move to virtual hosting, keeping in mind that you _have_ to keep your Ops work to a minimum.

 What do you do, in either case?
-Use puppet.
-Puppet is a relatively easy to use configuration management tool, well documented and backed by a company of [nice folks](http://puppetlabs.com/) and [nice users](http://groups.google.com/group/puppet-users).
-Puppet is _not_ an easy thing to bootstrap, on the other hand.
+Use Puppet.
+Puppet is a relatively easy to use state management tool--that makes an excellent sideline into acting as a configuration tool--is well documented and backed by a company of [nice folks](http://puppetlabs.com/) and [nice users](http://groups.google.com/group/puppet-users).
+Puppet is _not_ an easy thing to bootstrap, however.
 This article, and the one that follows it, will walk you through getting a production-ready puppet setup bootstrapped, along with a few extra goodies that I _think_ you'll find very helpful.

 Should take a few hours.
 In this article I'll walk you through: